Risque (comics): X-Corporation and death

-Necrosha
+Return

-Risque is among the dead mutants resurrected by the transmode virus that Selene sends to attack X-Force.
+Risque is among the dead mutants resurrected by the Transmode Virus by Selene and sent to attack X-Force.
 She is one of the few mutants who regained control of her body and was able to warn Warpath to escape before succumbing to the virus and resuming her assault.
-Gloria's final fate is uncertain as it is unknown whether she was among the mutants teleported to Genosha by Blink to serve as sacrifices for the newly deified Selene or if she was among the mutants who managed to escape Utopia.
+Risque's final fate is uncertain, as it is unknown whether she was among the mutants teleported to Genosha by Blink to serve as sacrifices for Selene or if she escaped Utopia.

+She later appears as a mutant citizen of Krakoa, presumably revived by the Five.
+She joins the Krakoan S.W.O.R.D. team, helping them harness and stockpile the valuable metal Mysterium.

 Powers and abilities

 Risque is a mutant with the ability to create localized gravity fields, which affects inorganic matter within an object, and compress it into a small, high-density mass.
-She can telekinetically maneuver that object to propel it at high velocities, as well as projecting concussive blasts of pink psychokinetic energy.
+She can telekinetically maneuver that object to propel it at high velocities, as well as projecting concussive blasts of psychokinetic energy.
 Although, not at superhuman levels, she is naturally skilled in acrobatics.